-Also, most abstractions aren't needed, and we usually don't need shared abstractions like services, repositories.
+Also, most abstractions aren't needed, and we usually don't need shared abstractions like services and repositories.

-When developing and working on feature there are fewer side effects and less paralysis surrounding the change.
+When developing and working on features where there are fewer side effects and less paralysis surrounding the change.

-When following the principle of keeping things related to each other close, the structure and navigation within the codebase becomes more clear and saves time.
+When following the principle of keeping things related to each other close, the structure and navigation within the codebase become more clear and save time.

 The source code

-Check out the source code for more info.
-If you like this pls star the repository :).
+Check out the source code on GitHub for more info.
+If you like this please give a star to the repository :).